Lorenzo Quinn’s hands sculpture

 Venice & Global warming

-Venice, which is known for its canals, gondolas, and centuries-old bridges, has an intimate relationship with the water around it.
-The sculpture that was made in time the 57th International Art Exhibition in the Venice Biennale showcases the threat of global warming and its impact on the relationship between the city and the water.
+Venice, known for its canals, gondolas, and centuries-old bridges, has an intimate relationship with the water around it.
+The sculpture that was made in time for the 57th International Art Exhibition at the Venice Biennale showcases the threat of global warming and its impact on the relationship between the city and the water.
 Cities like Venice are faced with the threat of rising water levels from global warming.

 How was the sculpture created?